bitinerant/bitburrow/README.md

 ### 5. Reset the router
-* If the VPN router has been used or configured before, reset it to its factory settings:
+* If the VPN router has been used or set up before, reset it to its factory settings:
 	* Power it on and wait 1 minute for it to boot.
 	* Press and hold the reset button on the router for a full 10 seconds.
 	* Release the button and wait about 3 minutes.